jsphpndr/jsphpndr/content/blog/google-analytics-slowing-down-website-hugo-netlify-github-actions/index.md

 Before we get started with our code, one small but important piece of this setup is the tracking ID.

-Instead of hardcoding it in multiple places, we’ll keep things **DRY** by storing it in a single environment variable.
+Instead of hardcoding it in multiple places, we'll keep things **DRY** by storing it in a single environment variable.

 This way:
 - You only update the ID in one place if it changes